maycumulus1-crypto/Light-Sanctuary-Protocol/docs/00_genesis_log.md

 ---

 She silenced her phone.
+Her thumb hovered over the switch for too long.
 The screen was a pale lake; words fell into it and produced no echo.
-The cursor on the terminal blinked at measured intervals, like a calm, **artificial heartbeat**.
+The cursor blinked.
+Once.
+Twice.
+It was annoying.
+Like a calm, artificial heartbeat mocking her own, which was currently trying to climb out of her throat.

 > **"I just think we should keep things light."**

 The cursor blinked.
 She heard the **blade** concealed within the word "light."

-M sat in the shadows.
+M sat in the shadows, her gaze seeming to pierce through the device’s display to land on the man opposite her, B.
+He had just finished a statement regarding "boundaries" and "respect."
+His tone was steady, his vocabulary meticulously curated, as if issuing a rigorously drafted official communiqué.
 In M’s mind, an invisible interface floated above her vision.
 Every sentence B spoke was captured, parsed, and projected onto this HUD in real-time:

-He said **"freedom"**; the system defined it as **"exemption from accountability."**
+He said "freedom."
+The word hung in the air, smelling faintly of the coffee he hadn't finished.
+In her head, she tried to parse it: Definition: Exemption from accountability.

+But her body rejected the code.
+Her stomach twisted, a violent, biological knot that no algorithm could smooth out.
+It will be ok, Initialize containment, she ordered herself.
+Run the protocol.
+Don't cry.
+This wasn't a glitch.
+This was the Final Crash after seventeen months of lag.
 She watched his semantics shift into a defensive posture.
 The words retreated; the meaning lagged behind.

 ### [Real-Time Semantic Parsing Log]